-If you’re considering a powerlifting belt, then you should stick to the 4-inch wide powerlifting belt.
+If you’re considering a powerlifting belt, you should stick to the 4-inch wide one.

-The 4-inch belt will fit most body shapes and sizes and is the maximum width that a powerlifting belt can be if you plan to compete.
+The 4-inch belt will fit most body shapes and sizes and is the maximum width of a powerlifting belt if you plan to compete.

 However, If you have a small torso, you might want to consider a 3-inch wide powerlifting belt.
-This would be the case if you are a small woman or teenager.
+This will be the case if you are a small woman or teenager.